-"The mission of Camp Ton-A-Wandah is to create a community that fosters friendship and sisterhood.
-This community is created to help develop young ladies to become women of substance who are leaders throughout the world."
+"Our mission is to create a community that encourages friendship and sisterhood.
+This community fosters young ladies to become women of substance who are leaders throughout the world."

 Camp Ton-A-Wandah has been a special place over the years for so many for so many reasons!
 Founded on principles in which to build character of girls from 5 years old to 16, it is a place you return to every summer that smells the same, looks the same and offers the same nature wonderland summer retreat year after year.
 Some things about Ton-A-Wandah that you might not know about, the place “By the Falling Water,” is that it was founded by Captain Billy’s grandmother.
 Donnie Ballenger Haynes graduated from Converse College in the year 1900.
 She purchased the 500 acres by the falling water in the 1930’s.
 This land was originally a fish camp called Lake Falls, on the existing 10-acre lake, which is naturally spring fed.
 The dining hall and the Lodge were existing buildings.
 The Lodge was originally a boarding house and where Rhododendron is being the originally the stables.
 In 1950’s, before the Mohawks, Navajos and Cherokee Tribes, camper groups were separated into the Greenies and Whiteies.